Aik Nayee Cinderella

 Aik Nayee Cinderella (English: A New Cinderella) is a 2012 Pakistani drama serial broadcast on Geo TV every Saturday.
-The drama is based on a novel with same name by Faiza Iftikhar and directed by Haissam Hussain, starring Maya Ali, Osman Khalid Butt and Faizan Khawaja.
+The drama is based on the novel of the same name by Faiza Iftikhar (a modern retelling of the story of Cinderella) and directed by Haissam Hussain, starring Maya Ali, Osman Khalid Butt and Faizan Khawaja.
 It was released on 13 October 2012 with the production of A & B Entertainment.

 Plot

-The drama is a modern retelling of Cinderella story.
-The story is about Meesha (Maya Ali) who lives with her two step sisters and step mother.
-She is mistreated by her step mother and does all the house hold work.
+The drama is a modern retelling of the story of Cinderella.
+Meesha (Maya Ali) lives with her step-mother and two step-sisters.
+She is mistreated by her step-mother and does all the household work.
 Meesha meets the rich and dashing Mayer (Osman Khalid Butt).
 Meesha, thinking that he is her prince charming, who has come to rescue her and put an end to all her troubles, tries to win his heart.
-Mayer falls in love with her whom he had once met but cannot recognize her as Meesha had her face covered when she met him.
-Meesha's step sister lies to Mayer saying that she is the girl whom he had met and fell in love with and tries to make him fall for her.
-Rooman (Faizan Khwaja) helps out Meesha claiming to be a fairy man sent by the fairy god mother to help her.
-Over the time she develops close friendship with Rooman.
+Mayer falls in love with her whom he had once met but cannot recognize her because Meesha's face was covered when she met him.
+Meesha's step-sister lies to Mayer saying that she is the girl whom he had met and fell in love with and tries to make him fall for her.
+Rooman (Faizan Khwaja) helps out Meesha claiming to be a fairy man sent by the fairy godmother to help her.
+Over time she develops a close friendship with Rooman.
 Mayer realizes that the girl whom he had fallen in love with was Meesha.
-Meesha is supposed to marry Mayer but she feels confused over her feelings and cannot figure out whom she likes best: Mayer or Rooman.
+She is supposed to marry Mayer but she feels confused over her feelings and cannot figure out whom she likes best: Mayer or Rooman.
 The story progresses as she gets in touch with her true feelings.

 Episodes

 Episode 1

-The episode starts with a small girl, Meesha who has a horrible dream.
-Afraid, she goes to her grandmother- "Dado" and tells her about the dream.
+The episode starts with a small girl, Meesha, who has a horrible dream.
+Afraid, she goes to her grandmother- "Dado", and tells her about the dream.
 Dado interprets the dream as a bad omen.
-On other side, Saifullah persuades his wife, Meher to come home and live with Meesha.
-Meher refuses as she considers Meesha Saifullah's illegitimate daughter.
+On the other side, Saifullah persuades his wife, Meher to come home and live with Meesha.
+Meher refuses as she considers Meesha, Saifullah's illegitimate daughter.
 Saifullah has a heart attack and dies.
 At his funeral, Meher arrives with her two daughters, Zaini and Aimee.
-As Saifullah named his property on behalf of Dado, Meher agrees to keep Meesha in home but refuses to spend any money on her.
-Hardship of Meesha begins as Meher and her daughters treat her ill.
-One day someone passes near their home announcing inauguration of carnival festival.
+As Saifullah named his property on behalf of Dado, Meher agrees to keep Meesha at home but refuses to spend any money on her.
+Meesha's hardships begin as Meher and her daughters treat her poorly.
+One day, someone passes near their home announcing the inauguration of a carnival festival.
 All three of the girls are excited after hearing of the festival.